webix-hub/docs/data/api/ui.datatable_exporttoexcel.md

 @descr:

-By default, the method uses the online export service available at  [http://Webixgrid.appspot.com/export/excel](http://Webixgrid.appspot.com/export/excel).

 You can write your own solution.
-There are server side support for PHP, JAVA, .NET (check [http://Webix.com/docs/products/goodies/index.shtml](http://Webix.com/docs/products/goodies/index.shtml) ).
+There are server side support for PHP, JAVA, .NET ([check here](datatable/export.md#exporttoexcel) ).
 In this case, export will look like:

 ~~~js
 dtable.exportToExcel("http://your-site.com/path/generate.php");